someguynamedjosh/nodespeak/design/language.md

 Internally, nodespeak will modify the code that accesses the elements of the array to only access the single scalar value.
-Although it is not completely accurate to say so, it is convenient to conceptualize this process as turning the code for the `example` function into:
+Although it is not completely accurate to say so, it is convenient to conceptualize this process as turning the code for the `example` macro into:
 ```rust
 fn example(Int inputs):(Int sum) {
     sum = 0;